HetarthChokshi/HetarthChokshi/README.md

 # 💫 About Me:
 Hi there! 👋 I'm a third-year Computer Science student passionate about technology and innovation.
 I'm a quick learner who thrives on exploring new tools and technologies.
-Whether it's developing software, contributing to open-source projects, or working on personal projects, I love diving into challenges that push my skills further.<br><br>I’m always on the lookout for new opportunities to grow, collaborate, and make meaningful contributions in the tech world.
+Whether it's developing software,  or working on personal projects, I love diving into challenges that push my skills further.<br><br>I’m always on the lookout for new opportunities to grow, collaborate, and make meaningful contributions in the tech world.
 Let's connect and build something amazing together!<br><br>📫 How to reach me<br>Email: hetarth140804@gmail.com<br>

 ## 🌐 Socials: